The Quotes and Wisdom of Warren Buffett

 - "Focus on return on equity, not earnings per share."

 In-depth analysis is one of Buffett's secrets to success.
-He looks not only at financial statements but also at the quality of the front-line management team of his target companies.
-He has offered instruction on some key things to look at while assessing the success of a company and its potential stock performance:
+He looks at financial statements and the quality of the front-line management team of his target companies.
+He has offered instruction on some key things to look at while assessing the success of a company and its potential stock performance.
+These aren't direct quotes, but summarize Buffett's approach.

-Warren Buffett's investing methods have some common themes; among them, he insists that buying stock in fewer companies serves investors better.
+Warren Buffett's investing methods have some common themes.
+Among them, he insists that buying stock in fewer companies serves investors better.
 He recommends buying stock in companies in which investors have a personal interest, such as being a consumer of the company's products or a lover of the company's business philosophy, to bring greater stock portfolio returns.
-He also feels strongly in holding onto stock investments for the long term.
+He also feels strongly that investors should hold onto stock investments for the long term.

 - "Wide diversification is only required when investors do not understand what they are doing."